medisoft/tumin/README.md

 The transactions must be checked to certain depth, at least 7 days depth and check the signatures and the correct validation of its validated transactions.

+### Human friendly accounts

+The address is derived from the sha256d of master public key, taking latest 16 hex digits and then doing a ripemd160 on the 8 padded result to fit in 14 characters, and adding the latest hex digit as a verification digit of the account.

+Then it is converted to base25 (A to Z, the number 8, case insensitive)

+Let suppose that Alice wants to send money to Joe with account 8ABCDEFGHIJKLM

+She creates a Human Friendly Transaction (HFT) with the sha384d of the account plus a random nonce, and the amount to transfer and sends to the network.

+On the other side Joe (and others) are listening for the network and when a HFT transactions comes, they test with their master public key to see if the sha384d of it plus the nonce is equal.

+If the result is true, Joe creates a new transfer transaction using the Alice's transaction as input, a new address from his master public key as output, the master public key and signing the transaction with the recipient address.

+Because the human friendly account is shorter than a regular address, there is increased risk of collision.

+### Paper money bills

+A paper money bill is composed of two parts.

+* Verifier address
+    + It is used to check balance, last operation on that address, potential disposal requests
+* Dispose code
+    + Used to extract the funds of that bill

+A DAO is required to issue this bills.
+The DAO, once created, will have full control of all Tumin deposited on it.

+Let suppose that a community wants to issue 1000 of 1 Tumin bills.
+They ask the DAO for an address to deposit that amount for that quantity of bills.

+The dao generates that address, and once the funds are registered and fully confirmed, it releases 1000 verifier addresses and 1000 disposal codes.

+Then the community can print that information into paper bills, and distribute them as they wish.

+To prevent double spending of the bills (double printing of them, o disposing the funds after spending the bill) the disposal request takes 30 days.
+The user ask the DAO for disposal of the funds with the dispose code, and the dao registers that.

+If between that time and the 30 days limit any action is issued on the verifier address (balance check, other disposal request), then all the disposal requests are cancelled, as the bill should have only one owner until the latest disposal request is finished.

+If someone prints two or more copies of the bill, and distributes them, there is a lock based on time and distance from last action on the bill (balance check for example)

+If one receives the bill and checks the balance, the dao will register the time and coordinates of that action.
+And based on a formula (TBD, maybe standard deviation of all the transactions of bills of same value) the
+DAO issues an alert if the bill was checked in a place that is too far from the current place of the bill, based on the probability that the bill has travel that distance in that amount of time.

+Then the user must decide if he accepts that bill or denies it.

 ### Known possible problems